Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 A painted deck can typically last 5–10 years before it needs to be repainted.

-Oil-Based Paint
+Oil-Based

-Oil-based paint is highly durable and absorbs into the wood providing excellent protection from water and scratches.
-It works well for highly trafficked areas like a deck.
+Oil-based paint is highly durable and absorbs into the wood, providing excellent protection from water and scratches.

-Latex Paint
+Latex

-Latex deck paint is a water-based paint that responds well to high UV exposure.
+Latex deck paint is water-based and responds well to high UV exposure.
 It is more resistant to flaking and peeling than acrylic.
-Latex paint is ideal for humid climates and is mold/mildew resistant.

-Acrylic Paint
+Acrylic

 Acrylic deck paint is the most affordable exterior paint.
-As a water-based paint, it works well in more humid climates and it is mildew resistant.
-It is not as durable as oil-based or latex paint, but in the right climate, it can last just as long before it needs to be reapplied.
+As a water-based paint, it works well in more humid climates, and it is mildew resistant.

 Deck Stains